websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets.md

 :language: jsp
 :lines: 18-28
 ```

-Now the portlet is asset enabled.
+The portlet is asset enabled.
 Your application's entries can now be found and displayed as assets.